FREE FRIDAY FRIGHTS

-FREE FRIDAY FRIGHTS – A monthly free read from Mark Leslie.
+FREE FRIDAY FRIGHTS – A random free read from Mark Leslie.
 Alternating between fiction and non-fiction, an entire short story or short non-fiction true ghostly or eerie tale will be available to read here.
+(Updated on random Fridays)

-In additional, Mark will be doing a live reading of the fiction or a live discussion/storytelling of the non-fiction topic – that audio/video version will remain available and will be structured in the following format: Brief Intro to that day’s free fright, reading/relayed tale, a short behind-the-story/behind-the-research chat, followed by a Q&A.
+Historically, these were done weekly, where Mark performed a live reading of the fiction or a live discussion/storytelling of the non-fiction topic – that audio/video version remains available and was structured in the following format: Brief Intro to that day’s free fright, reading/relayed tale, a short behind-the-story/behind-the-research chat, followed by a Q&A.

 Bookmark this site for your free reading fix.
 Follow Mark’s Author Page on Facebook for the live broadcasts.